Driver Safety Certification Training Classes and Requirements

 Finally, each person must receive practical training (road test) prior to driving a college owned or rented vehicle.
 Those that are being certified for an on campus job/employment, the hiring supervisor must also certify that the operator has been trained using their specific vehicle.

 All employees under the age of 25 and students using the college fleet, rental vans or any other college owned or rented vehicle must contact the Transportation Coordinator- Kevin Plaisted at email@example.com to schedule a road test.
-Please note that road tests are available Mondays and Fridays, 8am to 3pm, by appointment.
+Please note that road tests are available Tuesdays and Thursdays, 9am to 3pm, by appointment.
 You must show your driver’s license and DMV record to the Transportation Coordinator for verification AT LEAST 24 HOURS before the scheduled road test or have made prior arrangements.
 Those without appointments will not be given a road test.

 The Department of Security and Campus Safety and the Transportation Coordinator has the right to deny any enrollment or training due to late sign up or improper/incomplete paperwork.